feddelegrand7/batata/README.md

                        upgrade = "never")
 ```

-The above code chunk will look for the last five repos that I’ve
+The above code chunk will look for the last five repositories that I’ve
-starred, filter out non-R repositories and install R repos.
+starred, filter out non-R repos and install them.

 ## Aknowledgement